Stop-and-wait ARQ

 Stop-and-wait ARQ, also referred to as alternating bit protocol, is a method in telecommunications to send information between two connected devices.
 It ensures that information is not lost due to dropped packets and that packets are received in the correct order.
 It is the simplest automatic repeat-request (ARQ) mechanism.
 A stop-and-wait ARQ sender sends one frame at a time; it is a special case of the general sliding window protocol with transmit and receive window sizes equal to one in both cases.
-After sending each frame, the sender doesn't send any further frames until it receives an acknowledgement (ACK) signal.
+After sending each frame, the sender does not send any further frames until it receives an acknowledgement (ACK) signal.
 After receiving a valid frame, the receiver sends an ACK.
 If the ACK does not reach the sender before a certain time, known as the timeout, the sender sends the same frame again.
 The timeout countdown is reset after each frame transmission.
 The above behavior is a basic example of Stop-and-Wait.
 However, real-life implementations vary to address certain issues of design.

 Typically the transmitter adds a redundancy check number to the end of each frame.
 The receiver uses the redundancy check number to check for possible damage.
 If the receiver sees that the frame is good, it sends an ACK.
 If the receiver sees that the frame is damaged, the receiver discards it and does not send an ACK—pretending that the frame was completely lost, not merely damaged.

 One problem is when the ACK sent by the receiver is damaged or lost.
-In this case, the sender doesn't receive the ACK, times out, and sends the frame again.
-Now the receiver has two copies of the same frame, and doesn't know if the second one is a duplicate frame or the next frame of the sequence carrying identical DATA.
+In this case, the sender does not receive the ACK, times out, and sends the frame again.
+Now the receiver has two copies of the same frame, and does not know if the second one is a duplicate frame or the next frame of the sequence carrying identical DATA.